ditrit/leto-modelizer-ai-proxy/README.md

 **NOTE**: You may need to install NVIDIA Container Toolkit to run Ollama.
 cf: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

+### Gemini API

+For Gemini, you need to create an account and get an API key, on this website: https://ai.google.dev/ Then you just need to add it in the `configuration.json` file, in the `ai-models` section.

 ## How to launch the API using uvicorn